tomlinsonk/kit-emu/README.md

 # Emulator for the KiT 6502 Computer
-This is a (work in progress) emulator for the KiT 6502-based computer I've built.
+This is an emulator for the KiT 6502-based computer I've built.
+The emulator has all the functionality of the real hardware except sound and NES controller input (neither currently planned).
+The emu

 For more info on the KiT, see https://www.cs.cornell.edu/~kt/categories/6502/.